Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] Demonstrate Insertion Sort and explain when you might use it?
   - **Explanation:**
+  sorting algorithm that has big o notation of'inserts a value and then sorts
   - **Use:**
   - **Example:**
   - **Source:**